bigbluebutton/bigbluebutton.github.io/index.md

 ## Latest Release

-The latest version of BigBlueButton is BigBlueButton 2.2-beta which features a pure HTML5 client.
-See [overview](/2.2/overview.html) and [install](/2.2/install.html).
+The latest version of BigBlueButton is BigBlueButton 2.2-beta which features a pure HTML5 client (no more Flash).
+See [install BigBlueButton 2.2](/2.2/install.html).

 Overview for Viewers (click image below to watch YouTube video):